Past Tense Spanish: All 4 Tenses and Conjugation Rules Explained

 Here's what actually works for learning these tenses:

-Practice with real content.
-Watch Spanish shows, read articles, listen to podcasts.
+- Practice with real content.
+Watch Spanish shows, read articles, and listen to podcasts.
 Notice how native speakers use different past tenses naturally.
 You'll start to develop an intuition for which tense fits which situation.

-Write short journal entries about your day using past tenses.
+- Write short journal entries about your day using past tenses.
 What did you do?
 What were you doing at certain times?
 What had you done before something else happened?
 This active practice beats passive studying every time.

-Focus on high-frequency verbs first.
+- Focus on high-frequency verbs first.
 Master the past tense forms of common verbs like "ser," "estar," "ir," "hacer," "tener," "decir," "ver," and "dar."
 These show up constantly in real conversations.

-Learn verb forms in context, not as isolated conjugation charts.
+- Learn verb forms in context, not as isolated conjugation charts.
 See how "era" appears in actual sentences, not just as a line in a table.
 Context makes the forms stick in your memory way better.